straitonrj/SWE_3313_Project_Team9/Technical Design/Coding Style Guide.md

 ## Whitespace

 - A single blank line will seperate blocks of code which are grouped together.
-- Blank lines may also appear anywhere mich might improve the legibility of the code.
+- Blank lines may also appear anywhere which might improve the legibility of the code.

 ## Braces

 - Braces are to be used with if, else, for, do, and while statements, even if there is no code in the body.
 - Open and close braces must line up to better readability, especially in the case of classes or nested statements.
+- Open brackets will not take up an entire line, they will be placed at the end of the previous line of code.

 ## Comments

+- A comment should be added above complex methods to give a brief explanation of what it does.
+- Long comments will begin with /* and end with */.
+The stars must line up.
+- If a developer finds themselves at a roadblock during implementation, the developer should leave a comment explaining the situtation.
+This way, another developer can find where the issue is and work to solve it.

 ## File Naming